-We may need to obtain licenses from third parties to advance our research or allow commercialization of our product candidates, and we have done so from time to time.
-We may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, if at all.
-In that event, we would be unable to further develop and commercialize one or more of our product candidates, which could harm our business significantly.
-We cannot provide any assurances that third-party patents do not exist which might be enforced against our future products, resulting in either an injunction prohibiting our sales, or, with respect to our sales, an obligation on our part to pay royalties and/or other forms of compensation to third parties.
+We may need to obtain licenses from owners of intellectual property to advance our research or allow commercialization of our product candidates, and we have done so from time to time.
+If may fail to obtain any of these licenses at a reasonable cost and on reasonable terms, we would be unable to further develop and commercialize one or more of our product candidates, which could harm our business significantly.